Battlefield 4: Night Operations

 In August 2015, DICE and DICE LA announced the expansion pack Night Operations, a free DLC pack.
 The first map to be released was Zavod: Graveyard shift, a night time version of the Battlefield 4 map Zavod 311, it was released with the Summer 2015 Patch.
 Two other night maps were also in development, a night time version of the map Siege of Shanghai and Golmud Railway, these maps were playable in the Battlefield 4 Community Test Environment but would remain unreleased as further development on Battlefield 4 ended.
 All three maps were developed by DICE LA and tested in the Community Test Environment with player feedback taken on board.

 Community Operations

 Community Operations was released on October 27, 2015, a free DLC pack.
-The map, Outbreak, is a medium-sized with much vegetation such as trees, shrubs, and grass for ambushing the enemies within.
+The map, Outbreak, is a medium-sized level with much vegetation such as trees, shrubs, and grass for ambushing the enemies within.
 There are limited amounts of heavy vehicles such as tanks, LAVs and no anti-air vehicles.
 The map does not include air dominance such as stealth jets, scout helicopters and attack aircraft.
 This map was created by DICE Los Angeles and the Battlefield 4 gaming community.
 The update contains major changes to weapons and vehicles.